 - Proceed to the payment link.

-- Check your email for confirmation you essay.
+- Check your mailbox for an order confirmation letter.

 - Access your account to check on progress.